elharo/xom/RELEASING.md

 1. sftp the files to IBiblio including the assorted jar and zip files

+2. Upload the various binary archives to Github as release assets by editing the latest release on https://github.com/elharo/xom/releases/

-2. ant website
+3. ant website

-3. cd dist/website
+4. cd dist/website

-4. Use gcloud to push to xom.nu with the elharodotcom credentials:
+5. Use gcloud to push to xom.nu with the elharodotcom credentials:

     `~/xom/dist/website$ gcloud app deploy --no-promote --project=xom-website`

-5. Check that the staging site—URL found in the output of `gcloud app deploy`—looks OK.
+6. Check that the staging site—URL found in the output of `gcloud app deploy`—looks OK.
 If it is, promote it from the [cloud console](https://console.cloud.google.com) using *Versions > Migrate Traffic*.